AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/lattice.rst

     The folder path where the result objects are stored for the lattice.
 Click |copy| to copy the folder path.

 Input
    The input parameters passed to the lattice function.
-Click the parameter string to copy a serialized version of the input.
-You can unserialize the object with the Python :code:`pickle` module.
+Click the parameter string to :ref:`copy a serialized representation <pickle_copy>` of the input.

 Result
     The :code:`Result` object returned by the lattice execution.
-Click the parameter string to copy a serialized version of the result.
-You can unserialize the object with the Python :code:`pickle` module.
+Click the result string to :ref:`copy a serialized representation <pickle_copy>` of the input.

 Executor
     The type of executor to which the lattice is assigned.